fetchai/agents-aea/docs/12-factor.md

 the persistent storage,
 just to name a few examples.

-There has been put some efforts in reducing startup time, and to ensure that a graceful shut down can happen when the process receives a SIGTERM under normal circumstancess, but robustness cannot be ensured in general.
+There has been put some effort into reducing startup time, and to ensure that a graceful shut down can happen when the process receives a SIGTERM under normal circumstances, but robustness cannot be ensured for individual components, as it depends on their implementation.

-On the other hand,
+Additionally,
 the framework does provide some features to control some aspects of AEA disposability, e.g. the possibility to change